Derby Museums From Home

 Derby Museums has temporarily closed its doors to the public in response to the government’s latest advice concerning the Covid-19 coronavirus pandemic.
 This means the Museum & Art Gallery, Pickford’s House and the Silk Mill are now closed until further notice.
 Please visit our News page and social media channels for updates.

-Following our closure announcement, we have unfortunately had to cancel all museum events up until at least the end of April (updates to follow as the Covid-19 situation develops) – www.derbymuseums.org/news.
+Due to the current situation with Covid-19, we have unfortunately had to cancel all museum events up until at least the end of May (updates to follow as the Covid-19 situation develops) – www.derbymuseums.org/news.

 Designed and made by the people and industries of Derby, the Museum of Making is truly unique and will be a must-visit destination for those in the East Midlands and beyond.
 To enter the Museum, visitors will walk through the iconic 18th century Bakewell Gates (part of the original structure of the Silk Mill) to be greeted by an impressive Rolls-Royce Trent 1000 engine which will hang above visitors from the ceiling in the Civic Hall.
 This engine has already been dramatically winched into place as due to its size, and the impressive Civic Hall, a triple height glass atrium that forms the entrance to the new Museum is being constructed around it – a testament to the engineering strengths of the region.